docker/docs/install/upgrade/upgrade-major.md

 another.

 For this, you can use the `docker/dtr migrate` command.
-This command migrates configurations, accounts, and repository metadata, it doesn't affect the images that are on the storage backend used by DTR 1.4.3.
+This command migrates configurations, accounts, and repository metadata.
+It doesn't migrate the images that are on the storage backend used by DTR 1.4.3.

 To find what options are available on the migrate command, check the reference